- Describe the structure and value of an annotated bibliography

 Keep these suggestions in mind as you construct an annotated bibliography:

-- Finally, evaluate the source’s usefulness to the narrow focus of your research.
+- evaluate the source’s usefulness to the narrow focus of your research.
 Make connections between the source and your focus for your project.

 In most annotated bibliographies, the summary, analysis, and evaluation for each source becomes the body of the annotation for that source.
 Some annotated bibliographies may not require all three of these elements, but most will.
 Be sure to consult your instructor, and ask questions if you’re unsure about the required elements within each entry of your annotated bibliography.

 Source: Farley, John.
 “The Spontaneous-Generation Controversy (1700–1860): The Origin of Parasitic Worms.”
 Journal of the History of Biology, 5 (Spring 1972), 95–125.